lazybird/django-solo/README.md

     # There is only one item in the table, you can get it this way:
     from .models import SiteConfiguration
     config = SiteConfiguration.objects.get()

+In your model, note how you did not have to provide a `verbose_name_plural` field - That's because Django Solo uses the `verbose_name` instead.

 Installation